 Part-term classes dropped before their start dates may result in the repayment of financial aid received or the reduction of aid awarded.

-If the financial aid you're awarded is higher than the amount owed to UND, you'll receive your excess financial aid and other funds to your specific refund preference, personal bank account or Vibe Account.
+If the financial aid you're awarded is higher than the amount owed to UND, you'll receive your excess financial aid and other funds to your selected refund preference through BankMobile.
+For more information on refund choices, please visit BankMobile's website.

-If you do not select a refund preference, a check will be issued by *BankMobile after 14 days and mailed to the address UND provided to BankMobile.
+If you do not select a refund preference, a check will be issued by *BankMobile and mailed to the address UND provided to BankMobile.
 The "HOME" address in CampusConnection is where the check will be issued.

 Parents may elect to have any excess funds from a Parent Direct PLUS loan sent to either the parent or the student during the application process.
 Excess funds sent to the parent may be direct-deposited to the bank account of the parent's choice by completing the following form: Parent PLUS Loan Direct Deposit Form.